jc2554/ECE3400-team7/docs/lab1.md

  ![serial_output](./image/1_12.JPG)

- - We mapped the value of the potentiometer to the analog output to an external LED.
+ - We mapped the value of the potentiometer to the analog output of an external LED.

 ```C
   value = analogRead(PININ);//Reads an ADC conversion from pin A0 using default settings for the ADC.